 Supplemental logging is not the default behavior of the oracle database.
 Supplemental logging can be enabled at the database level and table level

 Types of Supplemental Logging at the Database Level

-(1)Minimal Supplemental Logging : This is minimum supplemental logging require in order for log-miner to work. it allows Log-miner to support chained rows,clustered tables, index organized tables (IOTs).
+(1)Minimal Supplemental Logging: This is the minimum supplemental logging required in order for the log-miner to work. it allows Log-miner to support chained rows, clustered tables, index-organized tables (IOTs).
 You must enable supplemental logging prior to generating log files that will be analyzed by LogMiner.

 How to enable Minimal Supplemental Logging

 ALTER DATABASE ADD SUPPLEMENTAL LOG DATA;

 If the Oracle database is open when you execute this statement, Oracle waits for in-flight transactions to complete, which can affect database performance.
 This issue is likely to occur for databases that have a high level of user activity.
 To avoid this problem, you can close and re-open the database and then issue the statement manually.